theroyallab/tabbyAPI/README.md

 If you feel that the keys have been compromised, delete `api_tokens.yml` and the API will generate new keys for you.

-API keys and admin keys can be provided via:
+API keys and admin keys can be provided via the following request headers:

 - `x-api-key` and `x-admin-key` respectively